What Does Flat Rate Mean?

 5. Customer Assurance: Customers can be assured that the cost won’t escalate due to unforeseen delays or complications.

-6. Potential for Higher Profit: Service providers can earn more under a flat rate system if a task takes less than anticipated.
+6. Potential for Higher Profit: Under a flat rate system, service providers can earn more if a task takes less time than anticipated.

-7. Risk of Underestimating Time: The service provider might earn less per hour if a task takes longer than expected.
+7. Risk of Underestimating Time: If a task takes longer than expected, the service provider might earn less per hour.

 Hourly Rate Pricing